Comparative Bioavailability: FDA Submission Requirements Explained

 |---|---|---|

-| Primary Purpose | Measure relative absorption differences | Demonstrate therapeutic equivalence |
+| Primary Purpose | Characterize relative exposure for a defined regulatory question | Demonstrate therapeutic equivalence |

-| Acceptance Criteria | Varies by regulatory context (may be wider) | 90% CI: 80-125% for Cmax and AUC |
+| Acceptance Criteria | Depends on the application and applicable guidance | Often uses 90% CI: 80-125% for Cmax and AUC |

-| Typical Application | IND bridging, formulation changes, 505(b)(2) | ANDA, AB-rated generics, SUPAC |
+| Typical Application | IND bridging, formulation changes, 505(b)(2) | ANDA, AB-rated generics, some post-approval changes |

-| Reference Product | May be innovator or earlier formulation | Must be FDA-approved RLD |
+| Reference Product | May be an earlier formulation or another justified comparator | Must be the appropriate FDA-listed reference product |

 Don't confuse comparative bioavailability with bioequivalence.
 While they share similar study designs and statistical methods, comparative BA studies have broader regulatory purposes (formulation bridging, dose proportionality, 505(b)(2)) while bioequivalence is specifically about proving therapeutic equivalence for generic approval.
 Understanding this distinction early in your regulatory strategy can determine which pathway and acceptance criteria apply to your application.